 Patrick’s birthday parties were hardly legendary.
 Mostly staid affairs, we’d sit around a picnic table in the back yard, being incredibly polite.
 He had a varied group of friends, and since some were in their 80’s and some were in their pre-teens, it was necessary to be rather… controlled.

-Then came the year I walked in with those two cases of sangria, and all hell broke loose.
+Then came the year I walked in with those two milk crates of sangria, and all hell broke loose.

-First of all, Patrick had failed to tell me, that some of the people invited couldn’t make it.
+First of all, Patrick had failed to tell me, that some of the people invited couldn’t make it, so I had brought way too much.
 Second, it was a hot September day in the vineyards, and being an outdoor party, the sangria flowed like water.
 I guarded those bottles like an alcoholic bartender, but every time I turned my back, another would go missing.
-This was one of those parties that would be legendary, the kind some self-titled food writer would reminisce about 20 years later.
+This was one of those parties that would be remembered, the kind some self-titled food writer would reminisce about 20 years later.

 It started slowly; innocently.
-One of the guests was a well known flamenco guitar player, another a singer, and what goes better with a little Spanish music than sangria?
+It was a lovely day, sitting in the shade of the veranda.
+One of the guests was a well-known flamenco guitar player, another a singer, and what goes better with a little Spanish music than sangria?
 I knew there might be trouble when it seemed like everyone was starting to tap their feet under the table.
 This type of thing just didn’t happen at Patrick’s parties.
-Soon, Jamie was singing, someone else was teaching palmas, and as the music heated up, his normally conservative Japanese mother started showing someone how to do the jitterbug… to flamenco.
+Soon, Jamie was singing, someone else was teaching palmas, and as the music heated up, his normally conservative and elderly Japanese mother started showing someone how to do the jitterbug… to flamenco.
 Over the evening the music inexplicably changed from flamenco to old Blood, Sweat and Tears songs, which we all sang at the top of our voices.
 If it weren’t for Patrick’s status in the community, I’m sure the neighbors would have called the police.

 More happened that night, but it’s all rather foggy in my mind.
 I have quite a few slightly blurry pictures, but they don’t make a lot of sense to me.

-The longer sangria sits before drinking, the more smooth and mellow it will taste.
-A full day is best, but if that’s impossible, give it an absolute minimum of two hours to meld.
+If you let the longer sangria sit for a while before drinking, it will become smooth and mellow.
+A full day is best, but if that’s impossible, give it a minimum of two hours to meld.
 Use large, heavy, juicy oranges and lemons for the best flavor.
 Doubling or tripling the recipe is fine.

 My old sangria recipe was lost in a move, but this one adapted from Cooks Illustrated is excellent – though minus the cognac I used to add.
 I’ve made a few changes to suit my palate.